 Snag Top-Notch Brands at the Best Prices

-Three outstanding outlet centers are right in the heart of the tourism district:
+Three discounted outlet centers are right in the heart of the tourism district:

-For discounted merchandise, Mediterranean-inspired shopping village Orlando Vineland Premium Outlets has more than 160 outlet stores including Gucci, Prada, Versace, Burberry, lululemon, Adidas, Brooks Brothers, Coach, Tory Burch and Nike.
+- Orlando Vineland Premium Outlets is central Florida’s only upscale, open-air outlet shopping destination that features an impressive mix of boutique-style luxury and aspirational brands.
+The shoppers haven features over 160 outlet luxury and brand-name stores including Gucci, Prada, Versace, Burberry, lululemon, Adidas, Brooks Brothers, Coach, Tory Burch and Nike.

-Right in the heart of the tourism district, the Orlando International Premium Outlets is home to more than 180 designer and brand-name outlet stores including Nike, Victoria’s Secret, H&M, Old Navy, LACOSTE, Polo Ralph Lauren Factory Store and Marc Jacobs.
+- Located in the heart of the tourism district, the Orlando International Premium Outlets is the largest outlet family shopping destination in Florida.
+The centrally located, open-air outlet is home to more than 180 brand-name outlet stores including Nike, Victoria’s Secret, H&M, Old Navy, LACOSTE, Polo Ralph Lauren Factory Store and Marc Jacobs.

-Just one mile from Walt Disney World Resort, Lake Buena Vista Factory Stores features 400 designer names in 40 village-style shops, including the area’s only Old Navy outlet; Rawlings Factory Store sporting goods, one of only four in the world; Eddie Bauer; Nike Factory Store; Tommy Hilfiger and G by Guess.
-Theme Park Outlet offers hundreds of character items featuring area theme park merchandise.
-The center also offers a free shuttle to and from select hotels.
+- Just two miles from Walt Disney World Resort, Lake Buena Vista Factory Stores features 50 of the world’s best-known outlet stores, including the area’s only Old Navy outlet; Rawlings Factory Store sporting goods, one of only four in the world; Calvin Klein; Nike Factory Store; Tommy Hilfiger and G by Guess.
+The Disney Outlet offers hundreds of character items featuring area theme park merchandise.
+The center also offers services such as baggage wrap, storage and delivery, as well as a free shuttle to and from select area hotels.

 For Shopping and Entertainment